mhasan341/bcash/README.md

 2 Files from that course used in this source as I lost my own version in Timemachine.

-*_This repository isn't directly or indirectly has ANY realation with Bkash._*
+*_This repository doesn't have ANY direct or indirect realation with Bkash._*